 DISCUSSION:

-The method presented shows how to optimize the crystallization of endothiapepsin from large crystals (≅ 100 µm longest dimension), grown in sparse-matrix 96-well screens, to micro-crystals, grown in centrifuge tubes (300 µL volume) via batch.
+The method presented shows how to optimize the crystallization of endothiapepsin from large crystals (> 100 µm longest dimension), grown in sparse-matrix 96-well screens, to micro-crystals, grown in centrifuge tubes (300 µL volume) via batch.
 The idea behind the protocol is that the steps taken to optimize endothiapepsin could also be used for other proteins.
 Ultimately, answering the problem of creating large volumes (>100 µL) of micro-crystals (10-20 µm) for serial crystallography experiments at XFELs and synchrotrons.

-The protocol divides the task of large volume micro-crystallization into three steps: 1.
-Optimizing crystal morphology, 2.
-Transitioning to batch, and 3.
-Scaling.
+The protocol divides the task of large volume micro-crystallization into three steps: (1) Optimizing crystal morphology, (2) Transitioning to batch, and (3) Scaling.
 In Step 1, the range of crystal forms that a protein can create should be explored in vapor diffusion plates.
 Conditions that give rise to single, box-like crystals that diffract to the required resolution should be the goal.
 In Step 2, selected conditions can then be transformed from vapor diffusion into batch.
-Here, the optimization criterion is crystal growth time to find conditions that give rise to protein crystals within 24 h.
+Here, the optimization criterion is crystal growth time and to find conditions that give rise to protein crystals within 24 h.
 A morphogram can also be plotted giving the experimenter an idea of the location of the solubility line and nucleation zone boundaries.
-This morphogram is of great utility in Step 3, scaling.
+This morphogram is of great utility in Step 3, Scaling.
 The morphogram will give an indication of the whether nucleation alone can increase Xn and drive down Xs.
 As the volume of the experiment is increased, Xn and Xs can be continually assessed as the key criteria of scaling success.

 In the case of Endothiapepsin, Step 1 unearthed what potentially was a previously unknown crystal morphology for endothiapepsin.
 This morphology had the same spacegroup as those previously reported but, importantly for serial crystallography, a more box-like shape.
 Single crystals also seemed to grow from single nucleation points, unlike the fans created from other conditions (Figure 4).
 For the selected condition, Step 2 was already partially satisfied as crystal growth occurred in < 24 h.
 The morphogram indicated that both a straight or seeded-batch protocol might be successful when scaling in Step 3.
 Initial scaling in straight batch, created a condition that produced crystals with an Xn and Xs range of 3.6 ± 1.2 x 106 crystals·mL-1 and 42 ± 4.1 µm, respectively.
 These crystals, although acceptable for some serial crystallography experiments, were deemed too large.
 So additional optimizations were performed.
 The final protocol produced crystals with a concentration and size range of 3.1 x 106 crystals·mL-1 and 15 ± 3.9 µm, respectively.
 This was more than ideal for the planned experiments.